Beyond Vanilla Variational Autoencoders: Detecting Posterior Collapse in Conditional and Hierarchical Variational Autoencoders: Experiments

-In this section, we empirically verify our theoretical results for linear CVAEs and MHVAEs.
-Then, we demonstrate that the insights from the linear regime can shed light on the behaviors of the nonlinear CVAEs and MHVAEs counterparts.
-All experiments are conducted on MNIST dataset~\cite{6296535} to demonstrate that the results are applicable to natural dataset.
-The detailed settings for all the experiments along with the definitions of $l_{rec}$, $l_{KL}$, $l_{KL_1}$, and $l_{KL_2}$ losses are presented in Appendix~\ref{sec:experiment_details_appendix}.
-Furthermore, additional experiments to verify the theory can also be found in Appendix~\ref{sec:experiment_details_appendix}. \\
+In this section, we demonstrate that the insights from the linear regime can shed light on the behaviors of the nonlinear CVAE and MHVAE counterparts.
+Due to the space limitation, we mainly present experiments on non-linear networks in the main paper.
+Experiments to verify our theorems for the linear case and additional empirical results for nonlinear VAE, CVAE and HVAE along with hyperparameter details can be found in Appendix~\ref{sec:experiment_details_appendix}.